TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 summary: We don't need to do this yet, because...
 ---

+- BTW property-per-resource is GOOD
+	- Because it encourages people to create DIFFERENT sprites for DIFFERENT behaviors
+	- So that the player ALWAYS knows what to expect when they see an object

 - Note that an occassional static wall intersecting another static wall won't break lighting, the raycasts will just miss it
 	- It's only important that we have a proper vertex at the corner